 Activities: Morning and afternoon game drives in Kichwa Tembo concession, bush walks, night drives, village visits and hot air ballooning are all offered.
 Some activities incur an additional charge, to be paid locally.
-Bateleur Campo is perfectly placed for observing the annual wildebeest migration.
+Bateleur Camp is perfectly placed for observing the annual wildebeest migration.

 Dining: Meals are eaten at individual tables.